chrismartel/ECSE415-Project-G7/README.md

 The annotated tracking videos are located at `./tracking/lucas-kanade-tracker.mp4` and `./tracking/alternate_tracker.mp4`.

+### Paths

+- Set the `project_path` to the locations of a Google Drive folder containing your model and dataset files.
+- Set the `database_path` to the location of the 0003 image sequence dataset.
+- Set the `model_path` to the location of the classification model used.

 ## Deep Learning Implementation

 The code for the deep learning implementation of detection is located in `./cnn/cnn.ipynb` and can both be run with Google Colab.